trustpilot/demo-trustbox-nativeapps/Android/README.md

   Note the first parameter to the `loadDataWithBaseURL` method.
 It's the base URL that is used to resolve relative URLs in the view.

-  Another gotcha is that JavaScript must be manually enabled in the view.
+  JavaScript must be manually enabled in the view.
 If it's not the TrustBox bootstrap script will not be allowed to execute and the TrustBox can't load.

 4. The TrustBox obviously needs to access the network to download the bootstrap script as well as the data to show.
 Therefore the app needs the internet permission (see the [AndroidManifest.xml](app/src/main/AndroidManifest.xml) file)